Utah home buyer rebates are a great way to have a local agent represent your best interest while saving on the commission.

-Home buyer rebates can be applied towards closing costs, repairs (after closing), moving expenses, new furniture, pad your savings account (boring!) or take your family on an all-inclusive cruise!
+Home buyer rebates can be applied towards closing costs, repairs (after closing), moving expenses, new furniture, padding your savings account (boring!), or taking your family on an all-inclusive cruise!

 Can rebates be applied toward the buyer's closing costs?

-Yes, rebates can be used to cover the closing cost on the Settlement statement.
+Yes, rebates can cover the closing cost on the Settlement statement.
 Closing costs include mortgage buy-down rates, appraisal fees, HOA transfer fees, title insurance, etc.

 Can rebates be applied toward the buyer's down payment?